cryptr-auth/cryptr-react-native/README.md

 #### isLoading

-Hook to inform you about that a Cryptr process is in progress.
+Hook to inform you that a Cryptr process is in progress.

 The return type is a <u>**boolean**</u>